Runhui-Wang/EFM32GG11_FileSys/file_system_upgrade/readme.md

 # CLI Micrium OS Application

-Implementation of a File System command line interface component using a Micrium OS Kernel Task.
+This example project demonstrates use of the command line interface component using a Micrium OS Kernel Task.

-Bootloader functions: GBL file on SD card or through UART Xmodem.
-SD File System functions:
-ls -1
-ls -l (Not Available in Subfolder) ls -h  (Not Available in Subfolder) cd pwd mkdir rm mv
+You can use the command line interface over the VCOM serial port.
+The example provides three commands:
+* echo-str: Echoes the input arguments as strings.
+* echo-int: Parses the input arguments as integers before echoing them.
+* LED: Allows the user to turn on, turn off, or toggle the LEDs on the board.

 ## Requirements

-Silicon Labs board EFM32GG11STK
+Silicon Labs board with USART and on-board LED.